Scotchester/jellybeans/_posts/2025-04-14-jelly-bean-factory-gourmet-jelly-beans.md

 I actually got a Peach Bubble Tea in the 339 grams of beans I acquired.
-That's one of the downsides of flavor assortments this large – if the randomization process isn't really good, you may just miss out on a number of flavors in a given package.
+That's one of the downsides of flavor assortments this large – if the randomization process isn't really good, you may just miss out on a number of flavors in a given bag.

 Another factor is that inevitably some of the coloring of the beans will look the same when you have so many flavors.
-Cherry Blossom Soda is depicted on the pacakging as white with red flecks, while Peach Bubble Tea is depicted as white with orange flecks, and it may be that I can't actually tell them apart, both visually and gustatorily.
+Cherry Blossom Soda is depicted on the packaging as white with red flecks, while Peach Bubble Tea is depicted as white with orange flecks, and it may be that I can't actually tell them apart, both visually and gustatorily.